top of page

 No one’s noticing you, I reminded myself.
 They’re just living their lives.

-I took a chance on Great Clips—empty.
+I took a chance on Great Clips, but it was empty.
 So, I tried the vape lounge.
 Sure enough, there he was, getting his beard trimmed beside a bar and a couple of pool tables.
-I grabbed a seat across from him when the hairdresser turned around and noticed me.
+When the hairdresser turned around and noticed me, I grabbed a seat across from him.

 "Ah, so you're the one he's been talking about," she teased with a playful smile.
 "Sounds like you two are in the middle of quite the adventure."

-I felt the warmth creeping into my cheeks, probably turning them red.
+I felt my cheeks getting hot, probably turning red.
 "Yeah, we're excited.
 A few bumps along the way, sure, but nothing we can't handle."

-Soon enough, he emerged, looking refreshed and undeniably more polished—not quite the disheveled van-dwelling guy he was this morning.
+Soon enough, he emerged, looking refreshed and undeniably more polished—far from the disheveled van-dwelling figure he had been this morning.

-By then, it was almost lunchtime, though we'd skipped breakfast.
-We stumbled upon a charming retro diner just a few minutes down the road—One Man Band.
+By then, it was almost lunchtime, although we had skipped breakfast.
+We stumbled upon a charming retro diner just a few minutes away—One Man Band.

-As you step inside, you're greeted by a sign explaining their delightfully quirky ordering system.
-Instead of waiting for a server, you use a phone at your table to place your order directly with the kitchen—whom you can even make eye contact with.
-It adds a personal, vintage touch to the experience.
-The open kitchen hums with the sounds of sizzling food, and self-serve stations add a relaxed, no-fuss vibe.
+As you step inside, you’re greeted by a sign that explains their delightfully quirky ordering system.
+Instead of waiting for a server, you use a phone at your table to place your order directly with the kitchen.

 After eating our fill, we returned to the hotel to use the gym.
 Shortly after, Alex showed up to inspect the van again.